Son of Fury: The Story of Benjamin Blake: Production

 The film was based on the novel Benjamin Blake which was published in March 1941.
 Film rights were purchased by 20th Century Fox prior to the novel's publication, in January 1941.
 They paid a reported $50,000.
-William Pearlberg was assigned to produce.
+William Perlberg was assigned to produce.

 In March 1941 Fox announced Tyrone Power would star.
 The same month the novel came out and became a best seller.
 In July, Ida Lupino was announced as co star and the film was officially listed as being on the Fox schedule for the next year.

-In late July Fox said Maureen O'Hara was replacing Lupino and John Cromwell was directing.
+In late July, Fox said Maureen O'Hara was replacing Lupino and John Cromwell was directing.

 Gene Tierney's character was meant to die in the original script but Daryl F. Zanuck decided to change the ending to be happier.

 In August Fox changed the title of the film to Son of Fury.
 Other key roles went to Virginia Gilmore, Gene Tierney and George Sanders.

 O'Hara withdrew from the film due to illness and was replaced by Cobina Wright Jr. Then Wright fell ill.
 In October she was replaced by Frances Farmer.